 "The amount so transferred from recognised Provident Fund/Superannuation Fund to NPS is not treated as income of the current year and hence not taxable," it said while specifying procedure for effecting transfers.

-The Portfolio Doctor assesses the health of the fund portfolio, examines the schemes and recommends corrective measures.
+The mutual fund portfolio doctor assesses the health of the mutual fund portfolio, examines the mutual fund schemes and their suitability with regard to the money goals and, if required, recommends corrective measures.

 NPS added just 29,155 subscribers in June

 The month-on-month payroll data, computed by the ministry of statistics and programme implementation, showed contribution by new subscribers to the NPS fell by 33.5% in June at 29,155 compared to 43,888 in May this year.
 Drop stood at 56.5% from June 2019 when the new subscribers joining the scheme was 67,062.